NL5 Line-scanning confocal microscopy add-on

 NL5 is a cost-effective solution that can be coupled to any research microscope via the c-mount interface

-NL5 is an easy-to-use and compact line-scanning confocal microscopy system, a great addition to any microscopy facility.
+NL5 is a compact, easy-to-use line-scanning confocal microscopy system, making it a great addition to any microscopy facility.
 It’s a fruitful solution for individual research labs to easily convert any existing widefield fluorescence microscope into a fast confocal microscope system with high sensitivity and resolution.
 Capture datasets of 170nm lateral resolution after deconvolution at 25 fps.
 Study fast cell and molecular dynamics, or perform high contrast deep 3D imaging with minimal aberrations.
 The high sensitivity of the modern sCMOS cameras used as detectors facilitates acquisition with low light sample exposure, making NL5 ideal for live cell imaging

 Convert your existing research microscope into a fast-scanning confocal system ideal for deep 3D live cell imaging.